8 January 2018

 DAVID ZENCOMINIERSKI: GERMAN STUDENT DISCOVERS TAURANGA IS THE PERFECT PLACE TO STUDY THE SEA

-After leaving his hometown of Bavaria, Germany to backpack around New Zealand in 2014, David Zencominierski quickly realised that one year was not long enough in New Zealand.
+After leaving his hometown of Igling in Bavaria, Germany to backpack around New Zealand in 2014, David Zencominierski quickly realised that one year was not long enough in New Zealand.

 With only a few months left on his working holiday visa, David decided New Zealand was the perfect spot to pursue a childhood dream of becoming a marine biologist.
 He enrolled in Tauranga’s Toi Ohomai Institute of Technology and has just completed his Diploma in Marine Studies.
 He plans to extend the programme for another year to gain a Bachelor of Science majoring in Biological Sciences through Waikato University.